spac3gh0st00/SOC-Analyst-Lab/README.md

 ## Objective

 To simulate real-world SOC (Security Operations Center) scenarios and gain hands-on experience in detecting and responding to cyber threats.
-The primary focus was to ingest and analyze logs within an Endpoint Detection and Response system, generating test telemetry to mimic real-world attack scenarios.
+The primary focus was to ingest and analyze logs within an Endpoint Detection and Response (EDR) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen my understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned